Mike Reid (golfer): Professional career

-Champions Tour
+Senior career

 In 2004, Reid became eligible to play the Champions Tour and in 2005 he claimed his first senior title at the Senior PGA Championship, which is one of the senior majors.
 Reid won the tournament despite being three shots down with one hole to play.
 He forced himself into a three-way playoff with a long eagle putt on the 18th hole.
 After Jerry Pate missed a 3-foot par putt on the 18th to win the tournament, Reid then birdied the first extra playoff hole to win the title.
 Reid later said: "I feel bad for Jerry.
 I know how he feels because I felt that way.
 Fate takes a hand, and I can't explain it, but I'm grateful."

 Reid did not win again on the Champions Tour until 2009 at the JELD-WEN Tradition, another major championship, in a playoff over John Cook.
 Reid was one shot behind Cook on the 18th tee of the final round.
 Reid and Cook both hit their approach shots to the par-4 18th into the right greenside bunker.
 Cook's bunker shot finished 20 feet away and Reid's bunker shot finished six inches from the hole.
 Cook missed his par putt that would have won the championship.
 On the first playoff hole Reid holed a 12-foot birdie putt to win the title.

 Personal life

 He is married to wife Randolyn and has six children.
 He spends his free time visiting historic sites and museums.
+Reid is a member of The Church of Jesus Christ of Latter-day Saints and after retirement served as a full-time missionary in Southern California with his wife.